DUI Laws in Florida

 Your Charges Don’t Define You – Call Today

 Even a first-time DUI could have a lasting impact on your life, and you might face more than a six-month jail sentence.
 But it doesn’t have to be this way.
-With a skilled first-time DUI attorney at Mitkevicius Law, PLLC you can protect yourself and secure the best possible outcome.
-Contact our office today at 850-361-2142 to schedule your free consultation.
+With a skilled Pensacola DUI attorney at Mitkevicius Law, PLLC you can protect yourself and secure the best possible outcome.
+Contact our office today at 850-361-2142 to schedule your free consultation with a criminal defense attorney in Florida.

 Lead attorney, Josef Mitkevicius, has 10+ years of experience and won’t force you to settle for an unfair deal.